 En español | No, receiving benefits on your spouse's earnings record does not affect the amount of the retirement or disability benefit that your spouse receives.

-Spousal benefits can range from 32.5 percent to 50 percent of your husband’s or wife’s primary insurance amount, the benefit to which he or she is entitled at full retirement age, depending on how old you are when you claim them.
+- Spousal benefits can range from 32.5 percent to 50 percent of your spouse's primary insurance amount, the benefit to which they are entitled at full retirement age, depending on how old you are when you claim them.

-You can't receive spousal benefits at all unless your husband or wife is already drawing his or her own Social Security benefits.
-That's if you're still married.
+- You can't receive spousal benefits at all unless your husband or wife is already drawing his or her own Social Security benefits.

-Divorced people can collect benefits on the record of an ex-spouse who is not yet receiving his or her benefits if the divorce happened at least two years ago.
+- Divorced people can collect benefits on the record of an ex-spouse who is not yet receiving their benefits if the divorce happened at least two years ago.

 Updated September 26, 2019